ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * _none_

 The RegisterTeleporters method is used to find all objects that have a teleporter script and register the object on the `OnTeleported` event.
 This is used internally by the object for keeping Tracked objects positions updated after teleporting.

+#### StoreLocalScale/0

+  > `public void StoreLocalScale()`

+  * Parameters
+   * _none_
+  * Returns
+   * _none_

+the StoreLocalScale method saves the current transform local scale values.

+#### ToggleSnapDropZone/2

+  > `public void ToggleSnapDropZone(VRTK_SnapDropZone snapDropZone, bool state)`

+  * Parameters
+   * `VRTK_SnapDropZone snapDropZone` - The Snap Drop Zone object that is being interacted with.
+   * `bool state` - The state of whether the interactable object is fixed in or removed from the Snap Drop Zone.
+True denotes the interactable object is fixed to the Snap Drop Zone and false denotes it has been removed from the Snap Drop Zone.
+  * Returns
+   * _none_

+The ToggleSnapDropZone method is used to set the state of whether the interactable object is in a Snap Drop Zone or not.

+#### IsInSnapDropZone/0

+  > `public bool IsInSnapDropZone()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if the interactable object is currently snapped in a drop zone and returns false if it is not.

+The IsInSnapDropZone method determines whether the interactable object is currently snapped to a drop zone.

 ### Example